Nov 18, 2021

 - Nail marks or nails and/or hooks remaining in the walls.
 Note: in many cases small three-pin nails may be used within reason and are considered normal wear and tear.
 In all cases, regular nail holes or larger holes will be considered damage.
 Please consult your contract and/or agent to confirm.

-- Scratches and marks on the walls and/or wallpaper.
+- Scratches or marks on the walls.